joeferner/node-java/README.md

 * sudo ln -s /usr/lib/jvm/jdk-7-oracle-arm-vfp-hflt /opt/jdk

-I noticed some issues with the OpenSDK7 so take the Oracle version for compiling.
+Some issues with the OpenSDK7 so take the Oracle version for compiling.

 ## Docker